TechnicalPursuit/TIBET/README.md

 The TIBET CLI, TIBET Server, TIBET Workflow System and other server-side components are **fully-supported on MacOS and common Linux variants**.

-For Microsoft Windows we recommend using Docker or similar container technology.
 Pre-built <a href="https://hub.docker.com/r/technicalpursuit/tibet">Docker images are available</a>.
-Native Windows support is being considered but has no release date planned. <a href="http://www.technicalpursuit.com">Contact us</a> if you require native Windows server or CLI components.

 ###### TIBET Client / Sherpa